arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 I doubt that's gonna happen.
 Probably too many corner cases right now to introduce such a change.
 But if we could drop `Fixnum` and `Bignum`, maybe we can drop `Symbol`?

 Would we even want to?
-What's your opinion.
+What's your opinion?
 Do you need `Symbol` class in your code?
 Or do you just like the symbol notation?